-The receipt of New Shares (and/or cash) pursuant to the Takeaway.com Offer by a US holder of Just Eat Shares may be a taxable transaction for US federal income tax purposes and under applicable US state and local, as well as foreign and other tax laws.
 Each US holder of Just Eat Shares is urged to consult his, her or its independent professional adviser immediately regarding the tax consequences of the Combination.

 The Company is a public limited liability company incorporated under Dutch law.
-Many of the Company's Managing Directors and Supervisory Directors and of the Combined Group's Proposed Managing Directors and the Combined Group's proposed supervisory directors (the "Proposed Supervisory Directors") are citizens of the Netherlands and the United Kingdom (or other non-US jurisdictions), all such persons are residents of countries other than the United States, and all of the Company's material assets are located outside the United States.
-As a result, it may be difficult for investors to effect service of process within the United States upon the Company's Managing Directors, Supervisory Directors, Proposed Managing Directors and Proposed Supervisory Directors or to otherwise compel the Company, Just Eat plc and their respective directors, officers and affiliates to subject themselves to the jurisdiction and judgment of a US court.
-It may not be possible to sue the Company or Just Eat plc, or any of their respective directors, officers or affiliates, in a non-US court for violations of US securities laws.
+Many of the Company's Managing Directors and Supervisory Directors and of the Combined Group's Proposed Managing Directors and the Combined Group's proposed supervisory directors (the "Proposed Supervisory Directors") are citizens of the Netherlands and the United Kingdom (or other non-US jurisdictions), and all of the Company's material assets are located outside the United States.
+As a result, it may not be possible for investors to effect service of process within the United States upon the Company's Managing Directors, Supervisory Directors, Proposed Managing Directors and Proposed Supervisory Directors or to enforce against them in the US courts judgments obtained in US courts predicated upon the civil liability provisions of the US federal securities laws.
 There is doubt as to the enforceability in the Netherlands and in the United Kingdom, in original actions or in actions for enforcement of judgments of the US courts, of civil liabilities predicated upon US federal securities laws.